DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-usage-app.md

 ## Static Rendering
 The SDK also supports static rendering.
 To accomplish this, we provide an initialization option which disables features that read from dynamic request data (specifically the User Agent header).
-Pass the "staticMode" option to the setup function:
+Pass the `staticMode` option to the setup function:
 ```typescript
 export const { getVariableValue, getClientContext } = setupDevCycle(
     process.env.NEXT_PUBLIC_DEVCYCLE_CLIENT_SDK_KEY ?? '',